lsst-dm/dmtn-031/index.rst

    I don't think we talked above about “allowing spokes to fail”.
 What does this mean?
 Is the point that under pattern construction you'll accept pinwheels even where not all of the spokes satisfy the :math:`\delta_{ang}` tests?
 If so, we should say so above.
-(If you did and I missed it... sorry)
+(If you did and I missed it... sorry) [I mention it the "Primary differences" section.]

 PPMb has two main tolerances which can be softened as subsequent attempts are made to match the source data to the reference catalog.
-These are the maximum match distance :math:`\delta` and the number of spokes which can fail to find a proper match before moving on to the next center point.
+These are the maximum match distance :math:`\delta_{tol}` and the number of spokes which can fail to find a proper match before moving on to the next center point.
 We soften the match distance by doubling it each after the number of patterns requested has failed.
 We also independently add 1 to number of spokes allowed to fail.
 These two softenings allow the algorithm enough flexibility to match to most stellar densities, cameras, and filters.

 #######
 Testing